axelcournac/3C_tutorial/README.md

 ![quizzler_workflow](https://github.com/axelcournac/3C_analysis_tools.git/3C_analysis_tools/Capture du 2016-05-12 15:30:50.png)

-This repository contains various codes developped for the porcessing, vizualisation and analysis of 3C data used in the paper **Final title to be determined**.
-The different figures of the paper can be repoduced.
+This repository contains several codes for the processing, vizualisation and analysis of 3C/Hi-C data.
+These codes were used during the INSERM workshop "Capturing chromosone conformation: toward a 3D view of genome regulation", May 9-13, Paris at Pasteur Institut.
+The different command lines or python codes used

 For queries or help getting these running, you can contact me on mail or open an issue at the github repository.

 ## Dependencies

 Scripts will run on OS X and other Unix-based systems.
 External dependencies should be installed somewhere on your `$PATH`.
+It basically requires to have Python installed on your machine.

+Then

 ### Python
 * Numpy